enthought/mayavi/docs/source/mayavi/advanced_scripting.rst

  mayavi = main()
  # 'mayavi' is the mayavi Script instance.

-It is also possible to use mlab (see :ref:`simple-scripting-with-mlab`) for this purpose::
+It is also possible to use `mlab` (see :ref:`simple-scripting-with-mlab`) for this purpose::

  from enthought.mayavi import mlab f = mlab.figure() # Returns the current scene.
  engine = mlab.get_engine() # Returns the running mayavi engine.

-With this it should be possible to script mayavi just the way it is done on the embedded interpreter or on the text editor.
+With this it should be possible to script Mayavi just the way it is done on the embedded interpreter or on the text editor.

 .. _IPython: http://ipython.scipy.org